gduclaux/FieldMoveProjectImporter_QGIS/README.md

   <img width="818" alt="image" src="https://github.com/user-attachments/assets/a76e5de3-1e52-4fc6-b9f8-ac6fcc76525e" />
 </p>

-### Dip labeling
+### Dip/plunge labeling
-Dip labeling is set for both plane and line features.
+Dip (or plunge) labeling is set for both plane and line features.
 Labels are displayed when the zoom level (_scale_) of the map Canvas is larger than 1:300,000.
+This can be changed in the layer properties panel (Control feature labeling > Rendering > Scale dependent visibility).

 ## Symbology limitations
-   - Symbol colors are set to match those imposed in your project for the different rock units.
+   - Symbol colors are set to match those imposed in the original FieldMove project for the different rock units.
    - Planar structures symbologies are not as detailed as it might be in your project.
 Different symbologies are applied to _fault_, _joint_ and _cleavage_ plane types.
 All other planar measurements are represented with the defaut _bedding_ symbol.
 The bedding symbol isn't changing as a function of the dip angle either.
    - All lineation types are displayed using a simple arrow symbology with the arrow shaft base located on the spatial reference point of the measurement.
    - Symbology can be updated and improved using a rule-based method in QGIS.